 - They must be either a limited company or have a partnership registered in the UK.

-- They cannot be considered to have been an “undertaking in difficulty” as of the 31st of December, 2019.
+- They cannot be considered to have been an “undertaking in difficulty” as of 31 December 2019.
 This is according to the British Business Bank’s definition.

 - They have to have been adversely affected by the coronavirus pandemic.